juftin/lunchable/clients/python/docs/TagsApi.md

 Update an existing tag

 Updates an existing tag.
-You may submit the response from a `GET /tags/{id}` as the request body which includes system created attributes such as `id`, however only the `name`, `description`, and `archived`, can be updated using this API.
-It is also possible to provide only the attribute(s) to be updated in the request body, as long as the request includes at least one of the attributes listed above.
+You may submit the response from a `GET /tags/{id}` as the request body which includes system created properties such as `id`, however only the `name`, `description`, and `archived`, can be updated using this API.
+It is also possible to provide only the properties to be updated in the request body, as long as the request includes at least one of the properties listed above.
 For example a request body that contains only a `name` attribute is valid.

 ### Example